filakhtov/gentoo-use-docs/dev-libs/glib.md

 Enabling tracing has a small runtime overhead, so it is recommended to disable this flag unless tracing GLib is required.

 ### test
+Pass the `-Dtests=true` option to the meson build script.
 Executes a `meson test` command after the build is complete to run a built-in test suite and check for regressions.
 Additional test dependencies will be installed.
 This will extend build time.

 This flag should be disabled as it is only useful for the Gentoo team, developers or testers.